Screening registers underpin population screening programs

 Registry data is regularly analysed to monitor program efficacy, safety, outcomes and performance against program indicators at a state and national levels.
 Data analysis is also undertaken to inform program policy and service planning, to identify trends in screening behaviour and outcomes, and to support initiatives to improve access and participation by under-screened and never-screened population groups.

-The registry sends reminder letters to women overdue for cervical screening tests, acts as a safety net for the follow-up of women with abnormal screening test results and provides the screening history of a woman to the laboratory that is reporting on the current screening test.
+The Register sends reminder letters to women before they are due to screen and if they are overdue, acts as a safety net for the follow-up of women with abnormal screening test results and provides the women’s screening history to the laboratory to assist reporting the current screening test.

 BreastScreen Victoria Registry